nvurdien/webdev-workshop/_guides/01-htjekyll-PERSONALSITE-tutorial.md

 As an example, the username used in this tutorial would be nvurdienn.github.io

 You can continuously edit this repository by using the last three commands listed above.
 Make sure you save all files before trying to add them to your repository.
-Also, make sure you edit all documents in the folder connected to your github repository.
+Also, make sure you edit all documents in the folder connected to your github repository as well as when you are using the above commands to be in the correct directory.